Skip to main content

 Vitamin D, often hailed as the sunshine vitamin, plays a crucial role in our health by helping the body absorb calcium and promoting bone and teeth strength.
 However, despite its importance, Vitamin D deficiency is widespread, contributing to various health issues ranging from osteoporosis to type 2 diabetes.

-We asked Alexandra Westover, APRN for Renown Health, for more information.
+We asked Alexandra Westover, APRN at Renown Health, for her insights.

 Understanding Vitamin D and Sun Exposure